kajupe/FFGear/README.md

 - I am by no means an expert programmer, if you find issues with the addon please inform me of them by [filing an issue](https://github.com/kajupe/FFGear/issues) here on github.
 I also made this over like six months on and off, and I was kind of shit at the start, my programming style changed a lot, and while I have refactored a lot of it a more experienced programmer will likely think this is a fucking mess.
 I agree with you, sorry :)

 - I have no idea if this works on Mac or Linux, I have only tested it on Windows 10.
 If you run into issues using Mac or Linux, [file an issue](https://github.com/kajupe/FFGear/issues) and make sure to include any errors the console spits out at you.
 Make sure to describe what you were doing to cause the issue, too.
 &nbsp;

 &nbsp;

-## Full UI Explanation TODO
-Explanation of the UI, material panel and preferences &nbsp;

-&nbsp;